 Wrapping Up

-In conclusion, effectively managing facilities software alone will not help.
-It requires a combination of policies, education as well as enforcement to ensure that their usage is optimal, fair, and efficient.
 Proper utilization of meeting rooms can save organizations millions of dollars every year.
-At least, the next time when a visitor comes to the hedge fund office, the secretary will not be embarrassed by the primitive use of sticky notes to reserve meeting rooms.
+And the next time a visitor comes to the hedge fund office, the secretary will not be embarrassed by the primitive use of sticky notes to reserve meeting rooms.